This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 Butterfly the shrimp by slicing through the back of the shrimp.
 Cut deep about halfway through the shrimp.

-Dip shrimp in the egg wash and dredge the shrimp in the flour mixture.
-Fry the shrimp 3-4 minutes.
-Remove to a wire rack for cooling.
+Dip shrimp in the egg mixture and dredge the shrimp in the flour mixture.
+Place in hot oil and fry shrimp (I used a deep fryer) in batches 3-4 minutes.
+Repeat for any remaining shrimp.
+Shrimp should be a nice deep golden brown color.
+Remove to a wire rack for cooling/draining or a paper towel lined plate.

 Puree all the ingredients together in a blender.
 Place the puree in a saucepan and cook on low heat for 15 minutes.
 The sauce will reduce and thicken.
 Set aside.